KCreate/leonardschuetz.ch/server/resources/blog/170423_stackvm/article.md

 of instructions, some registers of a given size and memory.
 Not all virtual machines have the same amount of registers and not all registers have the same meaning assigned to them.

-# Cycle

-The basic structure of a cpu cycle looks like this:

-1. Fetch the current instruction
-2. Load arguments (if any are specified)
-3. Run the assigned task of the instruction
-4. Jump to the next instruction
+One of the registers is the `ip` (Instruction Pointer) register.
+It points to the current instruction.
+At the beginning of each cycle, the machine reads an opcode from the address pointed to by the `ip` register.
+It then runs the assigned task of that instruction.

+The meaning of each opcode is completly up to the semantic design of the machine.
+One could assign any meaning to an opcode.

 # Encoding